Haraldur-Dadi/Portfolio/README.md

 - Levels
 - Redo/undo/reset feature (not shown in gif)

 *Things I would like to add to the game:*
  - Different game modes, currently only have casual/standard
   - Mode where the goal is to clear the path in the shortes time.
   - Mode where the goal is to clear the path with minimal moves.
+link to github repo: https://github.com/Haraldur-Dadi/CarParkMania

+### PinballFall

+link to github repo: https://github.com/Haraldur-Dadi/PinballFall